-Everyone looks forward to some time off over the summer with some great beach weather but it’s hard for coaches to fully relax.
+It is great getting a bunch of time off over the summer with some beach weather, but it’s hard for coaches to fully relax.

 - Are we losing fitness over the break?